SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/Legacy/ProjectFiles/Path_Planning/Readme.txt

 Run executable to see it in action.

 Update: Now it is compatible with an example general_IM matrix.
-Update: Not it is combatible with low, medium, and high influence.
+Update: Now it is combatible with low, medium, and high influence.

 //It currently AVOIDS NEGATIVE NUMBERS in the influence map.
 //It currently AVOIDS NEGATIVE NUMBERS and ADJUSTS PATH TO HIGH NUMBERS in the influence map.